England's women beaten by Germany in historic clash

 But a poor run since its heroics in France this summer has seen Phil Neville's team struggle and a 90th minute winner from Klara Buhl extended Germany's fine record of seven straight wins on English soil.

-It was England's fifth defeat in seven games since the World Cup finals, but the expectant and boisterous home crowd at least saw a spirited display after Alexandra Popp put Germany ahead in the eighth minute with the visitor totally in control.
+It was England's fifth defeat in seven games since the World Cup finals, but the expectant and boisterous home crowd at least saw a spirited display after captain Alexandra Popp put Germany ahead in the eighth minute with the visitor totally in control.

 Nikita Parris might have equalized later in the first half, but saw her penalty saved by Mere Frohms, only for England's prolific striker Ellen White to level on the stroke of halftime with an opportunist finish.